FVITech/Web2900-ng/README.md

 #Lesson Plan
 ##Day 1
 Angular basics, explaining what problem it solves and key terms: module/app, controller, scope, service, directive.
 Do a formative assessment based on terminology and an exercise involving a really simple module with variables bound to the scope and using expressions to dynamically populate a page based on the value of expressions.
+Start 50 examples demos and exercises.
+Example 1 - 10.
+Demo progression from plain HTML files, through plain js, jquery, backbone and angular.
+Purpose is to demonstrate what angular is doing behind the scenes for us.
+Students are asked to create basic examples based on the exercises.
 ##Day 2
-Another formative assessment on terminology, students will create a service under instructor guidance.
-The service will make a restful call and be injected into the controller to populate the controller scope.
-Build some kind of application analogous to the quote of the day app, using view expressions and filters (uppercase).
-After the break, introduce element directives.
-Refactor the quote of the day app so it uses a directive for the quote display.
+Work through examples 11 - 20.
+ - Intialize model using Angular controller
+ - Changing scope values asynchronously (use of .apply()).
+ - Looping over lists using ng-repeat.
+Built in directives
+ - Basic use of forms and ng-submit
+ - Clearing input boxes using data binding
+ - Use of ng-click
+ - Object enumeration - countries and their populations
+ - Building a table
+ - Fetching JSON
 ##Day 3
 Formative assessment on directive syntax, angular terminology and service/dependency injection syntax.
 We need to get them to memorize the directive object: restrict, template/templateUrl, scope, link.
 After that, create another directive for a button which will reload data from the server (the endpoint should deliver something randomized).
 A discussion on passing variables and functions from the controller $scope to the isolated scopes will be necessary.
 After the break, discuss ng-repeat directive and have them implement something like a restaurant menu where the menu items are brought in from the controller $scope.
 This project should make use of the ng-src directive as well.
 ##Day 4